Terms & Conditions

 If a Retained Selection Assignment or Retained Search Assignment is cancelled by the Client, or the Client for any reason alters materially (at the discretion of the Company) its requirements submitted to the Company, then in addition to the fees payable in accordance with the “Fee Structure”, the Client shall pay an additional fee of ten per cent of the proposed Remuneration, plus all the agreed advertising costs and other expenses incurred by the Company.

-f) In order to qualify for the refund set out in clause 4, the Client must comply with the provisions of clause 2.b and must notify the Company in writing of the termination of the Engagement or the non-commencement of the Engagement within 7 days of its termination or non-commencement.
+5.6.
+In order to qualify for a refund, the Client must comply with the provisions of clause 2.2 and must notify the Company in writing of the termination of the Engagement or the non-commencement of the Engagement within 7 days of its termination or non-commencement.

 Introductions of Candidates are confidential.
 If a Client discloses a Candidate’s details to a third party, that will be deemed to be a “Third Party Introduction”.
 If that Third Party Introduction results in an Engagement of the Candidate by the third party within six months of the Company’s Introduction of the Candidate to the Client, then the Client will be liable to the Company for payment of an Introduction Fee calculated in accordance with clause 3.
 Neither the Client nor the third party shall be entitled to a refund of the Introduction Fee under clause 4 in any circumstances.